lemelon/cozysdk-client/tuto.md

 #### Our objectives for this step

 For this step, we'll have to get the list of all the names of the contact app.
-First of all, we'll need to create permissions in the 'package.json' file to be able to access the data of the "Contact" app.
+First of all, we'll need to create permissions in the 'package.json' file to be able to access the data of the `Contact` app.

 You'll also need to import two files into your project: